MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/session-based-HWDRM-driver-measure-for-video-playback-on-netflix.md

 ms.date: 05/09/2023
 ---

-#  Percentage of devices with SWDRM playback that triggered the Catalog reload event
+#  Percentage of devices with HWDRM playback that triggered the Catalog reload event

 ## Description